wp-plugins/squelch-unspam/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2 =
+This release was intended for 1.1, but 1.1 went live prematurely due to an error in the repository.
+1.1 fixed a bug with Unspam interfering with forms other than the new comment form, 1.2 adds in support for WooCommerce.

 = 1.1 =
 1.1 provides bug-fixes to prevent Unspam interfering with other plugins you may be using that share field names with the comment form.